trallard/JNB_reproducible/05-wrap_up.md

 - Ensure the entire analysis pipeline is as user independent as possible (from data sourcing to digital objects generation)
-- Use <accent-text> Continuous integration!</accent-text>: this can run tests for you regularly and report back<!-- .element: class="fragment" -->
+- Use Continuous integration: this can run tests for you regularly and report back<!-- .element: class="fragment" -->
 (You can check the status of this repo here: <!-- .element: class="fragment" -->)

 [https://travis-ci.org/trallard/JNB_reproducible](https://travis-ci.org/trallard/JNB_reproducible) <!-- .element: class="fragment" -->